response5775/Discord-Nitro-Redeemer/Swapsway redeemer - free/readme.txt

 - What should i do when i encounter captcha?
 -> This mostly happens when your token is flagged

-- Is it safe?
--> Yes 100% secured and no malware

 - Update when?
 -> no ETA

-- What will be new in next update
--> I havent planned it yet.
-But you will get to know many new features ( you can also suggest me in discord )